 The Bloomwell 529 Education Savings Plan (the Plan) is part of the Nebraska Educational Savings Plan Trust.
 The Trust was established in accordance with Nebraska Legislative Bill 1003 (the Act), as amended, to encourage the investment of funds to be used for qualified higher education expenses at eligible educational institutions.
 The Trust is comprised of three funds: the Expense Fund, the Administrative Fund, and the Program Fund.
 The Plan is a series of the Program Fund of the Trust.
-The NEST Advisor College Savings Plan, the NEST Direct College Savings Plan, and the State Farm 529 Savings Plan are a separate class of accounts in the Trust and are not included in the accompanying financial statements.
+The NEST Advisor College Savings Plan, the NEST Direct College Savings Plan, and the State Farm 529 Savings Plan are each a separate class of accounts in the Trust and are not included in the accompanying financial statements.
 The Expense Fund and the Administrative Fund are also not included in the accompanying financial statements.
-Accounts in the Plan have not been registered with the Securities and Exchange Commission or with any state securities issued by a public instrumentality of a state.
+Accounts in the Plan have not been registered with the Securities and Exchange Commission or with any state securities commission pursuant to exemptions from registration available for securities issued by a public instrumentality of a state.